daniel-medina/quizar/README.md

    the user may create, modify or remove themes, questions and answers.

 3. Import/Export :
-   the user may export the whole database and each question's associated image to a .ZAR archive (that is in fact a .ZIP archive), and import a .ZAR archive which would replace all the data of the software.
+   the user may export the whole database and each question's associated image to a .ZAR archive (that is in fact a .ZIP archive), and import a .ZAR archive which would replace all data on the software.

 Quizzar comes with two different versions :